 Once you have your parchment paper and rolling pin ready to go it's time to make your dough.

-To make the dough you will want to mix together some shredded mozzarella dough, almond flour, and xanthan gum in a microwave-safe bowl so that the cheese is coated in the almond flour and xanthan gum.
+Step 1: To make the dough you will want to mix together some shredded mozzarella cheese, almond flour, and xanthan gum in a microwave-safe bowl so that the cheese is coated in the almond flour and xanthan gum.

-Once the mozzarella dough forms a ball, place the dough back into the microwave for 30 seconds and kneed the dough again with your spoon to form a ball again.
+Step 3: Once the mozzarella dough forms a ball, place the dough back into the microwave for 30 seconds and knead the dough again with your spoon to form a ball again.

 Note: The dough can also be melted in a saucepan on low heat on the stove.
 Be sure to continuously stir cheese until it melted and forms a ball.

 While your dough is still hot place your ball of dough in between two sheets of parchment paper and roll the dough out thinly with your rolling pin.